Wondabyne railway station

-Wondabyne railway station is located on the Main Northern line in New South Wales, Australia.
+Wondabyne railway station is a heritage-listed railway station and request stop located on the Main Northern line in New South Wales, Australia.
 It serves the southern Central Coast area known as Wondabyne and opened on 1 May 1889.
 It is the only station in Australia that does not have road access.

-Wondabyne has a quarry that is used intermittently and several houses which can only be accessed by boat from a jetty next to the station.
-As Wondabyne is a request stop, not all trains stop there.

-Wondabyne Station is mainly used by bushwalkers on the Great North Walk and the homeowners who live on the other side of Mullet Creek which is a tributary of the Hawkesbury River.
+Wondabyne station is mainly used by trail goers on the Great North Walk and the homeowners who live on the other side of Mullet Creek which is a tributary of the Hawkesbury River.
+It is a favoured spot of trainspotters.
+The area has a quarry that is used intermittently and several houses which can only be accessed by boat from a jetty next to the station.

 History

 Wondabyne station was constructed with the Hawkesbury River Railway Bridge.
-Before the bridge opened, and after Woy Woy Tunnel was opened, railway traffic took a ferry from Mullet Creek railway station (1888-1897), 400 metres north of Wondabyne station.
+Between 1888 and 1897, before the bridge opened, and after Woy Woy Tunnel was opened, railway traffic took a ferry from a temporary dead end at Mullet Creek, 400 metres north of Wondabyne station.

-Originally known as Mullet Creek for its nearby creek, Wondabyne station was built for its development of quarry.
-It was renamed to Hawkesbury Cabin in 1889 and Wondabyne in 1891 after Mt.
+The station was originally opened as Mullet Creek Junction, after the nearby creek, as the station was built for its development of the quarry.
+It was renamed Hawkesbury Cabin in 1890 and finally Wondabyne on 15 January 1891 after Mt.
 Wondabyne close to the railway station across the bay.

 Wondabyne was also renowned for its maritime transport industry.
-Along its creek are squatter houses, which were housed by fishermen; the area is still used for recreational fishing.
+Along its creek are squatter houses which housed fishermen; the area is still used for recreational fishing.
 Wondabyne was once a busy area and had a pub called The Centennial, which closed in 1891 shortly after the Hawkesbury River Railway Bridge was opened.
 There were also steamboat services, which took passengers from Wondabyne station along the Hawkesbury River to Brooklyn.

 In April 1939, Wondabyne station was relocated to the current site.